analbeard/memset_dns_update/README.md

 dns_update.py -s sub1.example.com,sub2.example.com -a 5eb86c9132ab74109aaef86791824613
 ```

-The script does not output anything to the console as it is intended to be used as a cron job - all output is logged to syslog.
+The script does not output anything to the console as it is intended to be used run under supervisord - all output is logged to syslog.

 ## Help